cameronlab/cypose/README.md

 ```
 This command will run segmentation on the frames 10 to 50 of *data/movie.nd2* using the 'cyto' model, and save the results as a TIFF stack in *results/segmented.tiff*.
 It will also save additional files with flows and probabilities for debugging purposes.

+The model output consists of a generated TIF file saved at the user specified location.
+The output file contains masks for each identified cell separated by integer level.
+For example, background is indicated by a 0 value, the first cell identified is identified with a 1 value in all pixels containing that cell, and so on for each identified cell.
+The base Cellpose framework structures output in this way to handle the condition where two segmented cells share a pixel on an edge, as if a single value was used for segmented cells, downstream analysis would treat those cells as merged into a single cell.

 ## Building a distributable binary

 To build a distributable package for your operating system, you'll need to install the dependencies listed above, as well as [pyinstaller](https://www.pyinstaller.org/).
 Note that you'll need to be on a windows system for this to work.
 Then, run the following command in the root directory of this repository: